Singh-Lab/PertInInt/README.md

                       --ensembl_annotation_file GRCh38_ensembl_gene_list.tsv.gz
   ```

-* Finally, PertInInt automatically includes all four track types presented in the original publication of our paper.
+* PertInInt automatically includes all four track types presented in the original publication of our paper.
 You can choose to run PertInInt on a subset of track types by specifying one of the following options using the `--restriction` argument:

   | argument | track types included |
   | -------- | -------------------- |